LunarG/VulkanTools/via/README.md

 ```

 #### In the MacOS Vulkan SDK
-VIA cane be found in the macOS/bin directory.
+VIA can be found in the macOS/bin directory.
 You can simply execute it from there using:

 ```
 vkvia